ibm-cloud-docs/containers/cs_integrations_helm.md

 You can pull the Tiller image to your local machine, push the image to your namespace in {{site.data.keyword.registryshort_notm}} and install Tiller in your private cluster by using the image in {{site.data.keyword.registryshort_notm}}.
 {: shortdesc}

-If you wish to install a Helm chart without using Tiller, see [Private clusters: Installing Helm charts without using Tiller](#private_install_without_tiller).
+If you want to install a Helm chart without using Tiller, see [Private clusters: Installing Helm charts without using Tiller](#private_install_without_tiller).
 {: tip}

 Before you begin: